langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   }

-  SELF="$0" # Set a more readable name for recursion. action="$1" # Set a more readable name for the command or action we’re going to take. shift # Remove the shift argument from the list so we don’t reuse or include it in the input or output later.
+  SELF="$0" # Set a more readable name for recursion. action="$1" # Set a more readable name for the command or action we're going to take. shift # Remove the shift argument from the list so we don't reuse or include it in the input or output later.

   # If the xsel command is available and executable, and we passed no other arguments, then set up the input and
   # output to be from and to the clipboard.
 That turns this script into an application-generic macro tool!
 No matter